 Selecting Favorite Poems From Historical Poets

-In this lesson, students identify poets whose poetic voices speak to them and then select one of these poets and a poem to consider more deeply.
-By Madeleine Fuchs Holzer, EdD
+Students will identify poets whose poetic voices speak to them and then select one of these poets and a poem to consider more deeply.

 - Unit Plan: